Water-fuelled car: Extracting energy from water

-Most proposed water-fuelled cars rely on some form of electrolysis to separate water into hydrogen and oxygen and then recombine them to release energy; however, because the energy required to separate the elements will always be at least as great as the useful energy released, this cannot be used to produce net energy.
+Most proposed water-fuelled cars rely on some form of electrolysis to separate water into hydrogen and oxygen and then recombine them to release energy.
+However, the first law of thermodynamics guarantees that the energy required to separate the elements will always be equal to the amount of energy released (assuming no losses), so this cannot be used to produce net energy.
+The second law of thermodynamics further states that the amount of useful energy released this way is necessarily less than the amount of energy input.

 Claims of functioning water-fuelled cars

 Garrett electrolytic carburetor

 Charles H. Garrett allegedly demonstrated a water-fuelled car "for several minutes", which was reported on September 8, 1935, in The Dallas Morning News.
 The car generated hydrogen by electrolysis as can be seen by examining Garrett's patent, issued that same year.
 This patent includes drawings which show a carburetor similar to an ordinary float-type carburetor but with electrolysis plates in the lower portion, and where the float is used to maintain the level of the water.
 Garrett's patent fails to identify a new source of energy.